juruobenruo/DexVLA/README.md

 |---------------------|----------------------------------------------------------------|
 | Qwen2-VL (~2B)      | [huggingface](https://huggingface.co/Qwen/Qwen2-VL-2B-Instruct) |

+!!!
+After downloading the standard weights, you have to replace the official "config.json" with our "docs/config.json" designed for VLA.

 ## Train
 The training script are "scripts/stage2_train.sh" and "scripts/stage3_train.sh".
 And you need to change following parameters: